"Setting an ambitious course for a more just society"

 Since 2008, when she joined HDC, Juanita has been a tireless community builder.
 She was instrumental in developing Around the Block, the bi-monthly newspaper with good-news stories from Saint John’s priority neighbourhoods.
 Along with publishing the paper from 2015-2019, she’s been instrumental in a number of projects that give a voice to the little guy.
 Juanita has received numerous awards for her activism and has created a few of her own, including a bursary for high-school students in her name.
 In her rare downtime, Juanita likes to relax in front of a good craft or cooking show.

 Much like a cartographer, Michael spends his days navigating the landscape of the homeless-serving sector in New Brunswick and charting a course towards a more just and fair society in New Brunswick.
-Known for his affable nature and quick wit, Michael brings key partners in the homeless-serving sector together in a shared vision and maps streamlined strategies for structural change.
+With a master’s degree in political science, Michael brings key partners in the homeless-serving sector together in a shared vision and maps streamlined strategies for structural change.
 A morning run in Irving Nature Park and time with family and a good book keep him happy and healthy outside the office.